OMerkel/Tangram/README.md

 # Preparation

-The application is showing the challenges as an abstract silhouette and allows to switch to display a possible solution.
+The application is showing the challenges as an abstract silhouette and allows switching to display a possible solution.
 To play the solitaire game you need to print and cut out the seven tiles from the following graphics.

 <table>